 Elements You Need to Create a 30 60 90 Day Plan?

 Before going further, you may want to know about the elements of a 30 60 90 day plan.
-Just like its name, you have to create a plan into three chunks- 30, 60, and 90 days.
+Like its name, you have to create a plan into three chunks- 30, 60, and 90 days.

 A Specific Focus

-Similarly, if you are a new employee, your 30 60 90 day plan focus will revolve around learning, planning, contributing, and finally executing.
+Similarly, your 30-60 90-day plan focus will revolve around learning, planning, contributing, and finally executing if you are a new employee.
 However, you can change your focus based on your job role or the company.

 87% of the people fail to gain success because their goals are not SMART.
-Setting SMART goals helps you fulfill your priorities with clear motivation and focus.
+Setting SMART goals and having a well-put 30 60 90 business plan helps you fulfill your priorities with clear motivation and focus.
 SMART stands for Specific, Measurable, Achievable, Realistic, and Timely.
 Once you are all set with your priorities, set SMART goals to achieve success.

 Here’s How You Can Create a SMART Goal-